Part 2·2.5·16 min read

 Phosphorylation alone involves ~70,000 known phosphorylation sites in the human proteome.
 Kinases (add phosphate groups) and phosphatases (remove them) form intricate regulatory networks — cellular signaling is largely written in the language of phosphorylation.

-If the amino acid sequence is the binary, post-translational modifications are runtime state.
-The same protein can be active or inactive, nuclear or cytoplasmic, stable or targeted for degradation — all determined by which PTMs it carries at a given moment.
+If the sequence is the binary, post-translational modifications are runtime state.
+The same can be active or inactive, nuclear or cytoplasmic, stable or targeted for degradation — all determined by which PTMs it carries at a given moment.

 Phosphoproteomics (mass spectrometry that measures phosphorylation states) is analogous to runtime instrumentation: you're not reading the code, you're observing the running state of the system.